nicols02/SpeciesThreatAM/README.md

 The app is written in the R programming language (version 4.0.2; note that testing on earlier R versions created warnings and issues rendering the plots in the app).
 It has been tested using RStudio (version 1.3.1093) on Windows 10 version 20H2.
 We recommend using RStudio to run the app, since it has features such as progress messages that will be printed to the console.
 The app is available from github at: https://github.com/nicols02/SpeciesThreatAM.git.
 Source code can be obtained from this URL by cloning the repository to a directory on your local system.

 You will need to install a Linux distribution to ‘make’ the sarsop file.
 We recommend using WSL2, which is a Windows supported tool for running Linux distributions through your Windows 10 machine.
 To install WSL2, follow the instructions at: https://docs.microsoft.com/en-us/windows/wsl/install-win10.
 Note that if you choose a software other than WSL (e.g. Cygwin) then you will need to manually update the code in the app that calls sarsop (line 405-6).
 The syntax for use with Cygwin is included at these lines but is commented out in the code.

-After installing WSL, open Linux (i.e. Ubuntu) and run “sudo apt update && sudo apt upgrade” to update your Ubuntu packages to the latest version.
+After installing WSL, open Linux (i.e. Ubuntu) and run *“sudo apt update && sudo apt upgrade”* to update your Ubuntu packages to the latest version.
 Once you have installed WSL and a Linux distribution (we used Ubuntu), you need to navigate to the folder where you stored sarsop.
-To access your C:, you need to open the Ubuntu drive and type “cd /mnt/c/”.
+To access your C:, you need to open the Ubuntu drive and type *“cd /mnt/c/”*.
 From here it should be straightforward to cd (i.e. change directory) to the folder where you stored sarsop and locate the sarsop/src folder.
-For example, my default location was:
+For example, my default location was: *“cd /mnt/c/Users/<your_username>/Documents/SpeciesThreatAM/sarsop/src”.*

-“cd /mnt/c/Users/<your_username>/Documents/SpeciesThreatAM/sarsop/src”.
 Next you’ll need to ‘make’ the sarsop files so that you can run sarsop.
 You’ll need to add the ‘make’ command to Ubuntu, since you only installed a minimal Linux distribution.
-To do this, type the following into the Ubuntu console:
+To do this, type the following into the Ubuntu console: *“sudo apt-get install build-essential”*
-“sudo apt-get install build-essential”

 You’ll need to enter your password that you created when you installed and first launched Ubuntu.
 Build-essential gives you a suite of important functions needed by sarsop including make and gcc.
-Once you’ve added the make command and are in the sarsop/src directory, you can simply type “make”.
+Once you’ve added the make command and are in the sarsop/src directory, you can simply type *“make”*.

 A good troubleshooting step here is to check that sarsop is installed.
 From Ubuntu, try to solve an example problem by entering the following into the console:
-“./pomdpsol ../examples/POMDPX/Tiger.pomdpx”
+*“./pomdpsol ../examples/POMDPX/Tiger.pomdpx”*.
 You should see sarsop solve a toy problem on the screen and a policy file will be generated to "out.policy" by default (see https://github.com/AdaCompNUS/sarsop  for more information).
 If this works, then sarsop is installed correctly.

 You can also check that WSL2 is working in the Windows command window.
 To do this, open a windows cmd prompt (Click the windows icon and type “cmd”).
 Navigate to the sarsop/src directory and type:
-“wsl ./pomdpsol ../examples/POMDPX/Tiger.pomdpx”
+*“wsl ./pomdpsol ../examples/POMDPX/Tiger.pomdpx”*.
 This should solve the same problem as above, but via the Windows command prompt.
 If this works, then sarsop should be ready to run in the Shiny app.

 Note that the Shiny app will not run from a URL (e.g. shiny::runGitHub(“SpeciesThreatAM”, “nicols02”, ref= “main”)) because it has a predefined folder structure that reads and writes files as you step through the process of solving the MOMDP.

 ## Running from RStudio:
 The Shiny app is stored in a file called “app.R”.
 To run the app, place the files into an app directory in your working directory.
 First, include the shiny library by typing “library(“shiny”) into the console.
 You can then launch the app in R using either runApp("app.R"), or by opening the app file in RStudio and clicking “Run App” in the top right hand corner of the scripting window.